-This option is for students who wish to take all of their courses - some taught in English and some in French - at the Syracuse University Strasbourg Center.
+This option is for students who wish to take all of their courses at the Syracuse University Strasbourg Center.
 A broad selection of courses in the arts and sciences, communications, economics and international business, and all levels of French language and literature are offered.
 There is no language prerequisite for this program, however, all students must take a French language course or a course taught in French.

 (3 credits; required for Strasbourg students)